OPEC Extends Production Cuts For 9 Months, To Shore Up Oil Prices

 Shifting geopolitics

-Some of OPEC's production cuts are outside of the cartel's control.
+Some of OPEC's production cuts are outside the cartel's control.

 Iran, a founding member of OPEC, is under pressure from U.S. sanctions after President Trump withdrew from the Iran nuclear deal.
 As a result, Iran has struggled to export its crude oil.